helmedeiros/blog/content/en/posts/2008-07-02-padroes-de-projeto-detalhado.md

 ## The Catalog of Design Patterns

-The classic "Gang of Four" book classifies 23 design patterns into three categories: ["Architecture", "Technology"]
+The classic "Gang of Four" book classifies 23 design patterns into three categories: ["Architecture"]

 ## Creational Patterns